dseyler/biv-me/README.md

 Another reason why some or all of your images cannot be read is that your DICOMs have a certain type of image compression that is not supported by pydicom.
 We have encountered this problem in the past and have since made adjustments, namely by incorporating pylibjpeg into the biv-me environment.
 However, we have not seen every possible form of image compression.
 If you think this problem might be occurring with your data, reach out to us with an example and we will be happy to look into it.

+Another explanation is that your images are being filtered out.
+We use the series description tag of the DICOMs to infer which series are cines and which are not.
+This works 99% of the time, but it may not suit your dataset.
+You can review the string keys used to exclude non-cine series in `src/bivme/preprocessing/dicom/extract_cines.py` and change them as needed.

 ### *This is fine, but can you generate LV only geometries?*

 At the moment, we don't have a direct way of generating LV only (endocardium and epicardium) models.
-However, it is a priority feature for development and you can expect it to be released by September 2025.
+However, it is a priority feature for development and you can expect it to be released soon.

 ### *How about the atria?*